 Topics

-Energy/Oil/Gas Environment Geology Science WaterExpertise
+Energy Environment Geology Science WaterExpertise

-- Colorado geologic resources
+- Colorado Geologic Resources

 About

-Associate Professor Barbara EchoHawk, Ph.D., is an associate professor geology in the Department of Earth and Atmospheric Sciences at Metropolitan State University of Denver.
-She is an expert on high-resolution stratigraphy, engineering geology, energy and mineral resources, and the geology of Colorado and Wyoming.
-EchoHawk’s professional experience includes petroleum exploration and research, minerals exploration, engineering geology, and field investigations.
-She specializes in stratigraphy and sedimentology and is the “soft rock” (sedimentary geology and resources).
-EchoHawk received the 2016 MSU Denver Faculty Senate teaching in excellence award.
+Barbara EchoHawk, Ph.D., is a professor of geology in the Department of Earth and Atmospheric Sciences at Metropolitan State University of Denver.
+Her areas of expertise include high-resolution stratigraphy, sedimentology, engineering geology, energy and mineral resources, and the geology of Colorado and Wyoming.

 Lifestyle